Mountain Vista Governor's School: Facilities

 The Mountain Vista Governor's School program does not have a classroom facility of its own.
 Instead, students travel to Laurel Ridge Community College to take courses offered by the program, then the students return to their home schools and maintain eligibility for sports and extracurricular activities there.
 The area served by Mountain Vista is too large for a single location to which busing all students would be practical; Laurel Ridge was chosen because it has a campus on each end of the area covered by Mountain Vista.
 The two sites are connected via videoconferencing that allow them to interact with each other.

 In addition, all Mountain Vista students are given laptops by their respective county for use year round.
 During the 2022-23 school year, the school used Google Classroom to allow the students to submit and retrieve notes and assignments and to provide virtual office hours for instructors.

 Academics

 The Mountain Vista curriculum was designed to be a college level mathematics and science program providing a solid basis for doing research and making connections between disciplines.
-Recently, Mountain Vista has added a healthy Humanities curriculum to the program.
+Mountain Vista includes humanities courses.
 All classes are connected in a way that when a topic is being taught in physics, a similar concept is being taught in math and humanities is discussing social applications and ramifications of the subject.
 Mountain Vista offers summer enrichment activities for all new and returning students along with a full orientation program for new parents/guardians and students.
 Most MVGS classes are eligible for dual enrollment, giving the students the ability to earn college credits while still in high school.